 Polycystic ovarian syndrome, or PCOS, is a very common disorder.
 It affects 5-10% of women of reproductive age, making it one of the most common hormonal disorders in this age group.

 The exact cause of PCOS is not known.
-It is likely that a combination of factors leads to the development of PCOS.
-PCOS is thought to be a genetic trait and may run in families.
-Environmental factors such as the diet that one consumes are also thought to play a role in the development of PCOS.
+It is likely that a combination of factors lead to the development of it.
+PCOS is thought arise from both genetic factors that may run in families and environmental factors, such as the diet that one consumes, are also thought to play a role in its development.